ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 {: #fig-signed-statement-edn title="CBOR Extended Diagnostic Notation example of a Signed Statement"}

 {{fig-signed-statement-protected-header-edn}} illustrates the decoded protected header of the Signed Statement in {{fig-signed-statement-edn}}.
-It indicates the Signed Statement is securing a JSON content type, and identifying the content with the `sub` claim "vendor.product.example".
+It indicates the Signed Statement is securing a JSON content type, and identifying the content with the `sub` Claim "vendor.product.example".

 ~~~ cbor-diag
 {                                   / Protected                     /